A Panel: Will Docker Eat Cloud Foundry’s Lunch?

 Ramiro was the first to comment on the question.
 In his view, it’s up to the community to determine how the Cloud Foundry–Docker relations will evolve.
 At the same time, he thinks that all this thing with Docker eating Cloud Foundry’s lunch isn’t a valid question.

-He nailed it with a remark questioning who is actually going eat Cloud Foundry’s lunch: the container technology or the Docker company itself?
+He nailed it with a remark questioning who is actually going to eat Cloud Foundry’s lunch: the container technology or the Docker company itself?

 “Can Docker as a company eat Cloud Foundry in the future?
-We are talking about anything, I mean, McDonald’s can come to this business someday and completely bankrupt all of us, right?”
+We are talking about anything, I mean, McDonald’s can come to this business someday and completely bankrupt all of us, right?” noted Ramiro.

 How Diego fits to the picture